Puerto Rico's biggest creditors envision resolving key dispute this year

 By Nick Brown

-SAN JUAN (Reuters) - U.S. District Judge Laura Taylor Swain, presiding over Puerto Rico's massive bankruptcy, approved an agreement between the island's competing creditor classes on Wednesday aimed at moving forward with an effort to resolve claims on sales tax revenue.
+SAN JUAN (Reuters) - U.S. District Judge Laura Taylor Swain, presiding over Puerto Rico's massive bankruptcy, approved an agreement on Wednesday aimed at resolving creditors' competing claims on the U.S. territory's sales tax revenue by year's end.

-The deal between the two biggest creditor classes, General Obligation (GO) bondholders and COFINA bondholders, includes the appointment of an agent for each side who are charged with pursuing the best resolution for their debtor’s estate as a whole, as opposed to advocating for particular creditors of that debtor.
+The deal between the two biggest creditor classes, General Obligation (GO) bondholders and COFINA bondholders, includes appointment of an agent for each side.
+The agents are charged with pursuing the best resolution for their debtor’s estate as a whole, as opposed to advocating for particular creditors of that debtor.

-COFINA’s bonds are backed by the island’s sales tax revenue, while GO debt carries a constitutional guarantee giving it a claim on all Puerto Rico’s revenues.
+COFINA’s bonds are backed by the island’s sales tax revenue, while the central government's General Obligation debt carries a constitutional guarantee giving it a claim on all Puerto Rico’s revenues.
+Both sides assert an ironclad claim on the island’s sales taxes.

 The deal, approved by Swain at a hearing taking place in San Juan, gives the two sides until Dec.
 15 to either settle the dispute or have Swain issue a ruling.